"I just feel guilty for being alive sometimes, for something I can't control."

 Enneagram Type 4s are called "The Individualist" for a reason.
 They're driven by a deep need to understand themselves and find their unique identity.
 The catch: they often feel like that identity is fundamentally flawed.
 Like everyone else got an instruction manual for life that they somehow missed.

 Type 4s experience emotions more intensely than most.
 Where others feel disappointed, a 4 feels devastated.
 Where others feel happy, a 4 wonders why they can't feel that happy.
-This creates a constant sense of longing, a feeling that something essential is missing.
+This creates a constant sense of longing — a feeling of absence with no clear object.

 The Type 4's childhood wound typically involves feeling different or overlooked.
 They grow up sensing they don't quite fit in their family system, leading to a lifelong search for their "true self."